10.1. Empirical Distributions¶

 10.1.2.
 Empirical Distributions¶

 The distribution above consists of the theoretical probability of each face.
-It is not based on data.
+It is called a probability distribution and is not based on observed data.
 It can be studied and understood without any dice being rolled.

 Empirical distributions, on the other hand, are distributions of observed data.
 They can be visualized by empirical histograms.